 You can also buy a variety of concentrated liquid or granular organic plant foods at garden centers.
 These are amendments that you add mid-season.

-However, soil in the original portion of the garden (i.e., not the new expansion area) is already rich, too rich in fact, and we ask that if you are in this area you do not add amendments that change the NPK balance in the soil further for the 2021 season.
+However, soil at the older parts of the High Plain Garden is already rich, too rich in fact, and we ask that if you are in this area you do not add amendments that change the NPK balance in the soil , with one exception, nitrogen, see below.

 Bone Meal (an animal product)